Joe Ripp (Club Director)

 Matt Hoffman (Head Coach)

-Matt returns to Vision after spending three years as an Assistant at Wichita State.
-He returns to the Bay Area as the Head Coach at San Francisco State.
+Matt is currently in his fourth year as the Head Volleyball Coach at San Francisco State.
+In 2018 at Vision he coached 17 Blue and assisted 15 Gold, having helped both teams qualify for Nationals.
+Matt returned to Vision in 2017 to lead the 18 Gold team after spending three years as an Assistant at Wichita State where he helped the Shockers win two Missouri Valley Conference Championships and appeared in two NCAA tournaments.
 Prior to Wichita State, he served as the Volunteer Assistant Coach at Stanford from 2010-2012.
-While at Stanford, he helped the Cardinal to three NCAA Tournaments and two Elite Eight appearances and two conference championships.
+While at Stanford, he helped the Cardinal to three NCAA Tournaments and two Elite Eight appearances and two Pac-12 Conference championships.
 He also coached five All-Americans, a Pac-12 Conference Player of the Year, and 11 All Pac-12 honorees.
-While at Vision, Matt coached two teams.
-He was the Head Coach of Vision's 13 Gold team, and an Assistant on Vision's 18 Gold team.
+In 2011 and 2012, he was the Head Coach of Vision's 13 Gold team, and an Assistant on Vision's 18 Gold team.
 He was on the 18's staff for their Bronze medal teams in both 2011 and 2012.
 He helped the 2012 team finish the season with only two losses the entire season.

-Iris Tolenada (Assistant Coach)
+Danielle Davis (Assistant Coach)

-Alexis Pinson (Assistant Coach)
+Jon Wallace (Assistant Coach)

 Joe Ripp (Head Coach)